trustlines-protocol/blockchain/README.md

 Nodes of the Trustlines Blockchain run various applications:

 - The node of the blockchain itself
-- The monitor that checks if validators act honestly
+- The monitor that checks if validators act honestly (optional)
 - The bridge between Ethereum and the Trustlines Blockchain (only run by validators)
 - The netstats client to report the node state to `https://netstats.trustlines.foundation`(optional)